FAIR-INNOVATION/FAIR-documentation/source/ROSGuide/moveIt2.rst

 Launch
 """"""""""""""""""""""""""""""""""
-After the configuration is complete, you can compile the functionality packages, you can use the custom robot moveit2 configuration package to replace the Fao robot moveit2 configuration package, to achieve plug-in compatibility for the use of user-defined robots.
+After the configuration is complete, you can compile the functionality packages, you can use the custom robot moveit2 configuration package to replace the FAIRINO robot moveit2 configuration package, to achieve plug-in compatibility for the use of user-defined robots.

 .. code-block:: shell
     :linenos: